lukecaccamo/ece419/M1/README.md

 ### Caching and Storage
 The following caching strategies can be configured:

-    1. LRU - Least recently used
+    1. LRU - Least Recently Used
-    2. LFU - Least frequently used
+    2. LFU - Least Frequently Used
     3. FIFO - First in First Out
     4. None - All key value pairs are written directly to persistent storage.